Alexandru C. Telea

 information visualization and visual analytics (software comprehension, infovis systems design)

-big data multiscale visualization (visual metaphors for large hierarchical data)multivariate visualization (dimensionality reduction, machine learning, multivariate projections, networks and categorical data)
+big data multiscale visualization (visual metaphors for large hierarchical data)multivariate visualization (dimensionality reduction, machine learning, networks and categorical data)

 image/shape processing (2D/3D skeletonization, medical imaging, image processing)